Planning a Loft Conversion? Here's What You Need to Know

 - Materials used should be similar in appearance to those used on the existing house

 For more information, including a full list of conditions, take a look at Planning Portal.
-These requirements are for houses; if you want to know more about loft conversions for flats or maisonettes then take a lot at these Planning Portal guidelines.

-You will need building regulations approval to convert your loft into a liveable space.
+You will need building regulations approval to convert your loft into a livable space.
 Planning Portal guidance applies to an existing house with no more than two storeys, so if you’re looking to convert a different type of dwelling then the regulations may be different - or could even extend to other areas of the home.

 Building regulations are designed to ensure a number of different things, including a safe escape in case of a fire, a structure that is stable and the strength of the floor is sufficient.
 If you’re thinking about converting your loft then it’s a good idea to contact Building Control to discuss whether you need approval.
-Take a look at where to get approval using these guidelines.

 A liveable area